Luke 17:9 Doth he thank that servant because he did the things that were commanded him? I trow not.

 The Greek word translated as "he did" has the primary meaning of "making" or producing" something or "causing" or "preforming" as service.
 It describes a productive action.
 It is not as broad a word as the English "do", which covers all actions, productive or not.
 The tense is not the past, but a tense that applies to the past, present, and future.

-The word translated as "the things that" is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one."
+The word translated as "the things that" is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one."
 The Greek article is much closer to our demonstrative pronouns ("this", "that", "these", "those").
 See this article for more.
 So the sense here is "those ones" or "these things".

 "Were commanded" is from a Greek verb used for the first time bu Jesus here.
 It means to "appoint", "ordain", "dispose"", arrange for oneself", "classify", and, in the passive, " to be appointed".
 It is in the passive.
 Again, the tense is not the past, but a form that means at any time.